-Revised 06/27/01
+Revised 07/03/01

-This Risk Management Operating Procedures and Controls Risk Inception Document describes the goals and objectives for risk control within ETS and affiliates thereof.
-The organizational structure and procedures described in this Document, as well as those described in flow charts and procedures of Risk Management Accounting Administration and Book Structure Appendixes, are intended to ensure a sound control environment for risk stemming from the company’s business activities.
+This Risk Management Operating Procedures and Controls Risk Inception Document describes the goals and objectives for risk control within Enron Transportation Services (“ETS”).
+The organizational structure and procedures described in this Document, as well as those described in flow charts and procedures of Risk Management Accounting Administration and Book Structure Appendixes, are intended to ensure a sound control environment for risk stemming from ETS business activities.
 The content and intent of this document is in compliance with Enron Corporate Risk Management Policy.

 General Authorization